saurabhkanekar/adk_telecom/README.md

-# Stateful Multi-Agent System for Airtel Network Provider
+# Stateful Multi-Agent System for NexTel Network Provider

-This example demonstrates how to create a stateful multi-agent system for an Airtel network provider customer support service, combining the power of persistent state management with specialized agent delegation.
+This example demonstrates how to create a stateful multi-agent system for an NexTel network provider customer support service, combining the power of persistent state management with specialized agent delegation.
 This approach creates intelligent agent systems that remember customer information across interactions while leveraging specialized domain expertise.

 ## What is a Stateful Multi-Agent System?